bloch-elkouby-lab/website/events/index.md

 {% include section.html %}
   {% capture text %}
-  This November, Dr. Sarah Bloch-Elkouby will be a keynote speaker at a conference in Lausanne, Switzerland, as part of ongoing international efforts to advance suicide prevention research and clinical practice.
+  This November, Dr. Sarah Bloch-Elkouby will be presenting at a conference in Lausanne, Switzerland, as part of ongoing international efforts to advance suicide prevention research and clinical practice.

   **Title:**
   _The Therapeutic Alliance in Suicidal Crisis: Clinical Challenges and Intervention Pathways_

-  Her talk will explore the complex interpersonal dynamics that can arise in therapy with individuals at high risk for suicide, particularly those with histories of relational trauma or insecure attachment.
-Emphasis will be placed on how these challenges impact the formation of a therapeutic alliance—an essential protective factor in suicide prevention.
+  This talk will explore the complex interpersonal dynamics in therapy sessions with individuals at high risk for suicide, particularly those with insecure attachment style and previous histories of relational trauma.
+Emphasis will be placed on how these challenges impact the formation of therapeutic alliance, which is an essential protective factor in suicide prevention.

-  The presentation will include a review of recent research and introduce practical clinical tools to strengthen the therapeutic alliance during crisis, such as narrative-informed assessment models, alliance-centered safety planning, and integrative inpatient interventions.
-It will also highlight innovative training resources utilizing artificial intelligence to support clinicians in managing high-risk situations.
+  The presentation will include a review of recent research and introduce practical clinical tools that strengthen the therapeutic alliance during crisis, such as narrative-informed assessment models, alliance-centered safety planning, and integrative in-patient interventions.
+It will also highlight the current innovative training resources that utilizes artificial intelligence to support clinicians in accessing and managing high-risk situations.

-  Stay tuned for more updates on this important event.
+  Details of the presentation will be provide on this website once finalized.
+Please stay tuned for more updates!
   {% endcapture %}

   {% include feature.html